Your claim could be worth...

 The figures quoted are a rough guide to show you the amount you could receive as compensation for your injury.
 Our solicitors will advise you in more detail about your specific claim.

-Pedestrians are the most vulnerable road users.
+Pedestrians are among the most vulnerable road users.
 Accidents caused by negligent drivers can occur on footpaths, in car parks or when crossing the road.
-A pedestrian accident claim can cover the costs of potentially life-changing injuries.
-At Watermans, our pedestrian accident solicitors help you secure maximum compensation.
+A pedestrian accident compensation claim can cover the costs of potentially life-changing injuries.
+At Watermans, our pedestrian accident solicitors help you secure the compensation you’re entitled to.

 "I would highly recommend Watermans to anyone who was pursuing a claim.
 I was kept up to date at all times through by email and phone calls, and I can't thank them enough for the compensation I received which was much more than what I had expected."